josephfusco/wp-git-branch/README.md

 # WP Git Status

-A WordPress plugin made for theme development that shows the active themes git branch and commit hash in the admin bar.
+A WordPress plugin made for theme development that shows the active themes git branch and commit hash in the toolbar.

 ![Admin Bar](screenshot-1.png)